jrom876/UniformSeriesGenerator/README.md

  Jacob Romero,
  Creative Engineering Solutions, LLC

- This project will simplify certain investment calculations (The Uniform Series Equations), and facilitate the creation of spreadsheets for loans and investments.
+ This project will simplify some well-known loan and investment calculations (The Uniform Series Equations), and facilitate the creation of spreadsheets for loans and investments from these calculations.

  This Project has four parts: